 UnbuckleMe is the original, award-winning tool that Prevents Thumb Pain and Broken Nails from unbuckling a child’s car seat.

 UnbuckleMe has a unique, soft padded top that provides additional comfort and stability around the buckle.
-US Utility & Design Patents issued in 2019.
+In 2019 US Utility & Design Patents were issued.
 It is a way to help unbuckle young children from car seats without the same force or pressure.

 The reason for inventing this product was the frustration that an Occupational Therapist could not unbuckle her granddaughter’s car seat, and she decided to invent a solution to her problem.
-Her daughter and Co-Founder is a Child Passenger Safety Technician (CPST).
+Her daughter is a Co-Founder and a Child Passenger Safety Technician (CPST).
 UnbuckleMe is key to ensuring that ALL adults can safely unbuckle their kids.

 More from Shark Tank